spyder-ide/spyder-api-docs/docs/plugin_development.rst

+.. _tutorial-setup:

 =======================
 Development environment
 =======================

-This section describes two main tasks for plugin development: setting up the development environment and creating a repository to manage code changes and its versions.
+This section describes two main tasks for plugin development: :ref:`tutorial-environment` and :ref:`tutorial-repo` to manage code changes and its versions.

+.. _tutorial-environment:

 Setting up the development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~